brianom95/brianom95.github.io/_pages/scratchmap.md

 The UN recognises 193 countries, that's the official answer.
 Then Palestine & Vatican City are permanent observer states, so it's worth upping to 195.
 Finally, most lists will include Kosovo & Taiwan as they are widely recognised, bringing us to 197.
 This is the generally accepted value as used for world records, so it's good enough for me.

-The list is admittedly flawed from a travel perspective.
-It suggests you could see the whole world without going to places like Greenland, Scotland, or Antarctica.
-I realise it's impossible to see everywhere, especially when I'll never even see all of Ireland, but I have tried to experience these places rather than just tick them off.
-About 500 people have visited every country and that's not a goal I want to pursue, both for the cost and time commitment, but also how it forces you to change how you travel.
-I've set myself the goal of visiting 100 countries and I'm enjoying the process of doing so.
+The list is flawed from a travel perspective.
+It suggests you could see every country without going to Greenland, Scotland, Puerto Rico, Antarctica, or most of the Caribbean.
+Obviously it's impossible to see everywhere, especially when I haven't even seen all of Ireland, but I have generally tried to experience places rather than tick them off.

+About 500 people have visited every country and that's not a goal I want to pursue.
+It's a huge cost and time commitment, but also forces people to change how they travel.
+I've set myself the goal of visiting 100 countries and I'm enjoying the process of doing so at my own pace.

 ## Where I've Been